 Merylene Chitharai, Youth Member Religions for Peace, South Africa

 Ring for Peace Ceremony

-This year there will again be a spiritual ceremony at the sacred symbol of Ring for Peace: the wooden Möbius Ring in Lindau’s Luitpold Park.
+This year there was again a spiritual ceremony at the symbol of Ring for Peace: the wooden Möbius Ring in Lindau’s Luitpold Park.
 This Ring for Peace is the trademark of the foundation and can be found in the logo.
-In addition to the participants, citizens of Lindau will also be invited to this “Ring for Peace Ceremony”, which is planned for the evening of October 5.
+In addition to the participants, citizens of Lindau were also invited to this “Ring for Peace Ceremony”.